Osprey Sojourn Shuttle 100L Review

 A casual glance at the Sojourn Shuttle may leave you assuming it's simply a large backpack or a typical duffel-style suitcase.
 However, closer inspection reveals many added-value components that set it apart from your average adventure bag.

+During our testing, we did our best to put our Sojourn through the wringer.
+We threw it down staircases and cliff sides, which produced only minor cosmetic scuffs and scratches on the exterior.
+We also doused it with hose water, only to find its interior virtually dry.
 One of the most impressive features is the aggressive fabrics.
 The main portion of the bag is comprised of 420HD nylon pack cloth, while the bag's bottom section, body, and key wear points are wrapped in 1680-denier ballistic nylon.
 This stout exterior is resilient enough to take on the rigors of extensive adventure travel.
+When it comes to fabrics, we think it's important to compare the The North Face Base Camp Rolling Thunder] and the Eagle Creek ORV Trunk 30 directly against the Sojourn Shuttle.
+The Northface's shell is made up of 1000-denier Recycled Polyester With Phthalate-Free PVC Coating.
+The Eagle Creek's 900 to 1000-denier casing is equally impressive.

-In keeping with its Osprey backcountry roots, the Sojourn Shuttle is also supported by a sturdy internal metal frame, similar to those found in vintage backpacks.
+The Sojourn Shuttle lacks full-length exterior bumper rails, which would allow it to ski down stairwells or across concrete.
+Without them, our testing showed that this bag was more likely to tumble end over end.
+This is one of the Sojourn Shuttle's more noticeable design drawbacks, as flipping end over end down stairs can cause more damage to packed items.
+That all said, we were highly impressed with its full-length, interior aluminum frame.
+It's super sturdy and stays true to Osprey's backpacking roots.
 The aluminum frame runs the length of both sides of the bag and ties into both the wheel assembly and the collapsible handle assembly.
 We feel this is an excellent design feature that adds strength and stability.
-We also found it effective at allowing the Sojourn Shuttle to stand solidly upright and effectively absorb stresses associated with being tossed, stacked, bumped, and dropped.
+We also found it effective in allowing the Sojourn Shuttle to stand solidly upright and effectively absorb stresses associated with being tossed, stacked, bumped, and dropped.

 Design and Functionality